-If you need to send money to Pakistan, Money Services with Western Union® can help.
+If you need to send money to Pakistan, Money Services with Western Union can help.

 Help out family and friends in Pakistan and send some money by visiting Money Services.
 From here you can send Pakistani rupees around the world.
-When you need to send support quickly, your money can be ready for pick-up in minutes† at a Western Union® agent location in Pakistan.
+When you need to send support quickly, your money can be ready for pick-up in minutes† at a Western Union agent location in Pakistan.
 These include the National Bank of Pakistan, Summit Bank and United Bank.
 Send money to family and friends in Pakistan – from Lahore to Karachi – using Money Services.

-More than 8,900 Western Union® agent locations across Pakistan
+More than 8,900 Western Union agent locations across Pakistan

 My WU® members earn rewards every time they send a qualifying money transfer

-How to easily send money to Pakistan
+How to send money in-person, in-store to Pakistan

 Visit your local Money Services to send money to a friend in Pakistan.
 It’s easy to get started – just follow these simple steps.

 Find your nearest Money Services using our store locator.

 Stop by and give the store associate the receiver’s name, their location, and the amount you want to send so the associate can set up the transfer.